jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

       (literally).

-      I've lost friends, battled addiction, come back from poverty, and had my heart broken before it was stomped on.
+      I've lost friends, battled addiction, and had my heart broken before it was stomped on.

-      Throughout it all,&nbsp; I made friendships that will last a lifetime, got sober while helping others do the same, helped many, and even saved a few lives.
+      Throughout it all,&nbsp; I made friendships that will last a lifetime, got sober while helping others do the same, and even saved a few lives.

       My life isn't perfect.
 It's a work in progress.&nbsp;